8 WARDS, 1 DC: WORKING HAND IN HAND

 Third Milestone

-Ms. Shuler after law school moved to Knox Place SE, mentored hundreds of youth and was a foster parent to teenagers.
-As a defense attorney won 99.9% of cases, provided
+After law school, Ms. Shuler, moved to Knox Place SE, mentored hundreds of youth and was a foster parent to teenagers.
+As a defense attorney won 99.9% of her cases, provided

 Ms. Shuler won her first police misconduct case in a civil lawsuit addressing racial discrimination and the targeting of young Black males.
 These practices often pushed them out of public spaces to make new residents feel more comfortable, with police responding to complaints about seeing Black males outside.